mikonoid/certified-terraform-associate/README.md

 ## Example questions

-How can you reference all of the subnets that are created by this resource block?
+<b>How can you reference all of the subnets that are created by this resource block?</b>

 ```